 At Hacienda Jeanmarie in Puerto Rico with owner Juan Echeverria (center) and Eduardo Cortes of Forteza Chocolate (right).

 You can learn more about how to best support farmers and ethical sourcing from Heirloom Cacao Preservation (HCP), of which I’m the current president.
-Our most precious products carry the HCP logo, and we’re currently working with a record 5 different Heirlooms.
+Our most precious products have always carried the HCP logo, and we’ve working with a record 5 different Heirlooms.

 - HCP#1 -from the Felix Paredes farm in Alto Beni, Bolivia